Larraine Cox

 Availability

-In addition to ongoing therapy, I also offer:
+In addition to ongoing therapy, I offer:

 • Single Session Therapy – one focused session (up to 100 minutes) to explore a specific issue and possible ways forward.